 Goals of the project

-Short-term goals: As a starting point to the long-term, larger project, my immediate goal is to delineate the extent of, and spell out the definition of, the Tatic group as one of the Northwest Iranian subgroups.
+Short-term goals: As a starting point to the long-term, larger project, my immediate goal was to delineate the extent of, and spell out the definition of, the Tatic group as one of the Northwest Iranian subgroups.
 Tatic has been chosen as the starting point for the Northwest Iranian Project for two reasons:

 - My field work and desktop research in NWI has concentrated on Tatic languages